 Human Level reviews the information architecture of your website and proposes improvements which can be carried out to favour ranking of content with the highest traffic and conversion potential.

-After this comprehensive audit we will determine a diagnosis and a specific improvement plan, which we will propose to develop in the subsequent SEO campaign.
+After this comprehensive audit we will determine a diagnosis and a specific improvement plan, which we will propose to develop in a later SEO campaign.